colorizenl/colorize-java-commons/readme.md

 ### Command line interface

 The `CommandLineArgumentParser` can be used to define and parse arguments for command line applications.
-It uses an approach that is quite different from the annotation-based approach used by [Args4j](https://github.com/kohsuke/args4j), which is excellent but has not been updated since 2016.
+It is quite similar to the annotation-based approach used by [Args4j](https://github.com/kohsuke/args4j), which is excellent but has not been updated since 2016.

 The following example shows how to define a simple command line interface: